SER515-Team18/project/README.md

 # project

- run the application in chrome using the follwing link: https://ser-515-team.netlify.com/workspace/
+ Disable the "Block third-party cookies" setting in Google chrome browser.

-Disable the "Block third-party cookies" setting in browser.
+ Run the application using the following link: https://ser-515-team.netlify.com/workspace/